Financial Aid Verification

 Non-tax filers who need to verify income should complete and submit the Verification Worksheet received from Multnomah.
 Be sure to include copies of W-2s, or a statement indicating why a W-2 was not received.

-In addition to the documentation that the verification form collects, non-tax filers may be required to obtain an IRS Verification of Non-filing letter.
-The verification of non-filing letter indicates that an Income Tax return was not filed with the IRS.
+In addition to the documentation that the verification form collects, non-tax filers may be required to obtain an IRS Verification of Non-filing Letter.
+The verification of the non-filing letter indicates that an Income Tax return was not filed with the IRS.
 Dependent students are exempt from the provision to provide the verification of non-filing letter.
 However, parents who are non-filers; independent students (and their spouses) must all provide this non-filing letter from the IRS.

 What is a Verification of Non-filing Letter and how do I get one?

 The “Verification of Non-filing Letter” is a letter obtained from the IRS which states that the individual requesting it did not file a tax return for the calendar year it is requested for.
 This documentation from the IRS is required when the student’s FAFSA is selected for verification.
 Parents who did not file tax returns and independent students (and their spouses) are required to provide this documentation to the Multnomah University Office of Financial Aid.

 One method for obtaining an IRS Verification of Non-filing letter is to use the IRS Get Transcript Online service.
 If you have a credit security freeze in place with Equifax, additional steps may be required to register.
 A Verification of Non-filing letter is not available via the “Get Transcript by Mail” service.
 Please see the Get Transcript frequently asked Questions for more information.